A spin around Lake Pepin

 In Wabasha, have coffee and chocolates at Big Jo Espresso, which shares a river-facing deck with Flour Mill Pizzeria.
 In Lake City, Rabbit's Bakery serves sandwiches and soups as well as baked goods, but the service can be chilly.

-main channel from the Red Wing Depot, is known for its burgers, live music and river views.
-To get there, cross the
+Bar, across the main channel from the Red Wing Depot, is known for its burgers, live music and river views.
+To get

 In Stockholm, the courtyard of the Bogus Creek Cafe and Bakery is a lovely place to have breakfast or lunch.
 Gelly's Pub and Eatery has a menu of burgers and pizza, augmented by such specials as fajitas.